 What is a biosimilar?

-The market for biologics and biosimilars is expected to grow.
+The market for biologics, including biosimilars, is expected to grow.
 This should benefit you and your health care provider by increasing treatment options and improving access to vital drugs at lower costs.

-In order for a biosimilar to be approved by the FDA, it must meet strict standards to show that it works the same way as the reference product and produces no meaningful clinical differences in terms of safety and effectiveness from the reference product.
+- Meet very strict standards to show that it works the same way as the reference biologic and has no meaningful clinical differences in terms of safety and effectiveness.

-- It must also have the same medical effect, be given the same way, have doses offered in the same form, and have the same strength as the reference product.
+- Be given the same way, have doses offered in the same form, and have the same strength as the reference biologic.

-- Also, it may only be used for reasons and conditions for which the reference product is approved.
+- Only be used for reasons and conditions for which the reference biologic is approved.

 As biosimilars become more available, it is important for you and your health care provider to understand what they are and how they can be used to treat a wide range of diseases.